ringcentral/engage-digital-messaging-android/README.md

 How To Install With Gradle build system (Using Android Studio)
 -----------------------------

-Update your gradle file in two steps:
+Update your gradle file in three steps:

 ## repositories